-Score Description 1 There are no current or expected issues and no action is needed within
+Score Description

-- Issue is not problematic at the moment but needs to be monitored over the next 1-3 years as it has the potential to become a problem e.g. medium term financial pressures. - Issue could cause problems now or within the next 12 months and may have an adverse effect on service delivery e.g. budget pressures, staffing issues, planned retirements/redundancies. - Issues that need addressing immediately e.g. unexpected budget issues, loss of skills or knowledge, unexpected tough staffing decisions.
+- 1 There are no current or expected issues and no action is needed within the next 3-5 years. - 2 Issue is not problematic at the moment but needs to be monitored over the next 1-3 years as it has the potential to become a problem e.g. mediumterm financial pressures. - 3 Issue could cause problems now or within the next 12 months and may have an adverse effect on service delivery e.g. budget pressures, staffing issues, planned retirements/redundancies. - 4 Issues that need addressing immediately e.g. unexpected budget issues, loss of skills or knowledge, unexpected tough staffing decisions.